GiteonCaulfied/ProgrammerPlus/Report.md

 ## Application Description

-*Programmer+ is a social communication application specifically targeting programmers.
-Programmer+ provides a social platform to realize the exclusive social communication between programmers, *which can form their own social circle and make the social circle more specialized.
+Programmer+ is a social communication application specifically targeting programmers.
+Programmer+ provides a social platform to realize the exclusive social communication between programmers, which can form their own social circle and make the social circle more specialized.
 Programmer+ has the function of posting to realize the exchange of ideas and daily life between programmers.
-The private
-*message function allows programmers to have more in-depth communication, such as discussing some programming problems or new ideas.
-The official account of the software will hold some offline activities
-*to achieve better communication between users.The long-term goal is to build this application into an exclusive research social platform for the computer area.
+The private message function allows programmers to have more in-depth communication, such as discussing some programming problems or new ideas.
+The official account of the software will hold some offline activities to achieve better communication between users.The long-term goal is to build this application into an exclusive research social platform for the computer area.

 ![AppDiagram](./assets/Description.jpg)

 **Application Use Cases and or Examples**

-*[Provide use cases and examples of people using your application.
-Who are the target users of your application?
-How do the users use your application?]*

-*Targets Users: Programmers
+Targets Users: Programmers

 * Guest:
   * create an account with a portrait image and intro